Covariant phase space and $L_\infty$ algebras: Symplectic structure

-We assume this because any part which is not preserved would cancel out of the symplectic form.
+This property is forced because any part of $\sigma$ which is not preserved would not contribute to the symplectic form.
 The second property is a pair of boundary conditions in the infinite past and infinite future:

 The sigmoid defines something analogous to a time slice for the symplectic form.
 The ``time slice" however is not necessarily a Cauchy surface, but something more diffuse and abstract created in the process of the sigmoid's transition from $0$ to $1$ in time.
 See figure~\ref{fig:CovL1}.
 The time slice can be made sharp by choosing a sigmoid to act exclusively through multiplication by a unit step function which is zero in the past, and one in the future of a chosen Cauchy surface.
-If the Lagrangian is local, we claim that $\Omega$ will reduce to the symplectic charge density integrated over the Cauchy surface, reproducing standard results.
+If the Lagrangian is local, $\Omega$ will simplify to an integral of the symplectic charge density over the Cauchy surface, reproducing standard results.
 If the theory is not local the unit step function will not necessarily localize to a Cauchy surface.
 In this context it makes sense to allow $\sigma$ to be a more general kind of operator.
 The term ``sigmoid" is inspired by that of a monotonically increasing sigmoid curve as shown in figure \ref{fig:CovL1}, but the sigmoid is not required to increase monotonically and is not even required to act through multiplication by a function.
 In this context the limits \eq{sigmalimit} do not refer to the dependence of $\sigma$ on time, but to the region of support of the fields on which $\sigma$ acts.

 While $\Omega$ is not necessarily localized to a Cauchy surface it is localized to regions where the sigmoid is changing.
 This can be understood from the fact that the dependence of $\sigma$ appears in the form of a commutator $[Q_\Phi, \sigma]$.
 Since both $0$ and $1$ commute with $Q_\Phi$, the symplectic form as expressed by \eq{Omega2} cannot have any contribution from the infinite past and future.
 This expectation however assumes that the theory is at least somewhat localized in time.
 Otherwise a change in $\sigma$ at $t=0$ might effect the commutator $[Q_\Phi, \sigma]$ at all times.
 We will not try to specify what it means to have a sufficiently localized Lagrangian.
 For a nonlocal theory it may be necessary to check that the symplectic form is finite and possesses all necessary properties.